galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

 >  2. There are many header lines that begin with `@` which we are not interested in.
 >  3. Do a Ctrl+F search for `@co` and then look at the lines directly below it.
 >     One such read is given as so:
 >
->  `J00182:75:HTKJNBBXX:2:1121:9729:45889_GACGAA_GTGGTC	16	chr1	2030	3	70M	*	0	0	AGAGGTTCCAATATTCCCATGAAATTGAGATTTTGTAAAAGAGTGAAGTGTGGTTACTTTCACTGAGAGG	JJJJJJJJJJJJJJJJJJJJJJJJFJJJJJAJJJJJJJJJJFJFJFFJJJJJJJJJJJJFF7AJA-77<A	NH:i:2 HI:i:1 AS:i:64 nM:i:2`
+>         J00182:75:HTKJNBBXX:2:1121:9729:45889_GACGAA_GTGGTC	16	chr1	2030	3	70M	*	0	0	AGAGGTTCCAATATTCCCATGAAATTGAGATTTTGTAAAAGAGTGAAGTGTGGTTACTTTCACTGAGAGG	JJJJJJJJJJJJJJJJJJJJJJJJFJJJJJAJJJJJJJJJJFJFJFFJJJJJJJJJJJJFF7AJA-77<A	NH:i:2 HI:i:1 AS:i:64 nM:i:2
 >
+{: .hands_on}

 The fields of the BAM file can be better explained at section 1.4 of [the SAM specification](https://samtools.github.io/hts-specs/SAMv1.pdf), but we will summarize the main fields of interest here:

- * `J00182..._GACGAA_GCGGTC`: The *readname* appended by an underscore '_', the cell barcode, another '_', and then the UMI barcode.
+ * `J00182..._GACGAA_GCGGTC`: The *readname* appended by `_`, the cell barcode, another `_`, and then the UMI barcode.
  * `16`: The FLAG value
 > #### {% icon question %} What does the FLAG value of 16 tell us about this read?
 > We can interactively see what the different FLAG values mean in the SAM specification [here](https://broadinstitute.github.io/picard/explain-flags.html)